fireflycons/Invoke-SqlExecute/docs/en-US/Invoke-SqlExecute.md

 ### -Variable
 Specifies initial scripting variables for use in the sqlcmd script.

-Various options are available for the type of this input: - IDictionary: e.g. a PowerShell hashtable - string: e.g.
+Various data types may be used for the type of this input:

-"VAR1=value1;VAR2=Value2".
+- IDictionary: e.g. a PowerShell hashtable @{ VAR1 = 'Value1'; VAR2 = 'Value 2'}
-Note, does not handle semicolons or equals as part of variable's value -use one of the other types - string\[\]: e.g.
+- string: e.g. "VAR1=value1;VAR2='Value 2'".
+Note, does not handle semicolons or equals as part of variable's value -use one of the other types
-@("VAR1=value1", "VAR2=Value2")
+- string\[\]: e.g. @("VAR1=value1", "VAR2=Value 2")

 ```yaml
 Type: Object